Skip to content

 (vi) Less banking facilities in rural areas.

-(vii) No proper resource mobilisation for further investments.
+(vii) No proper resource mobilization for further investments.

 (ix) Bad experience of public sector enterprises.